Qualified But Barred

 At the Network of enlightened Women, we stand by our belief in Opportunity Feminism.
 Women should have the freedom to make the best work-life decisions for themselves and their families.
 Often, that includes part-time work or leaving the workforce.
 In fact, a majority of women with small children prefer some type of part-time work.
 When we see policies that limit that opportunity, we speak out.

-Ohio was one of a few states that penalized part-time lawyers.
-Previously in Ohio, lawyers who wanted to be admitted to the Ohio Bar without taking the bar examination were required to have worked full-time to be eligible.
+Ohio and Tennessee were among the few states that penalized part-time lawyers.
+Previously, in these states, lawyers who wanted to be admitted to the Bar without taking the bar examination were required to have worked full-time to be eligible.
 As Opportunity Feminists, we know how this can be a roadblock for mothers who have chosen to reduce their hours and practice law part-time while caring for their children.

 This is also a great example for our students of how focusing on a local or state change can make a difference.
 We encourage our leaders to be leaders in their communities.